Skilled Defense When You Have Been Charged With Extortion

 - Abusing a public position or position of authority

 These charges can vary in severity, and the severity largely depends on the threats made.
-For example, threats of violence tend to be a more serious felony charge, and they will receive more severe sentences as a result.
+For example, threats of violence tend to be more serious felony charges, and they will receive more severe sentences as a result.
 You can also be charged with extortion even if you did not actually receive the money or other property that the authorities say you demanded.
+Depending on the facts and circumstances, extortion can also be charged as a federal crime, and federal crimes come with serious sentencing guidelines that can include mandatory minimums for jail time and fines.